 They’re not afraid to stand out as different because they understand the value of being true to yourself and your purpose…no matter what anyone else is doing.

-11. They Are Aware of Their Feelings and How They’re Dealing With Them
+11. Be Aware of Your Feelings and Deal With Them

 As long as you’re working hard and trying your best, know that others appreciate this.

-12. They Acknowledge That Failure Can Lead to Success
+12. Acknowledge That Failure Can Lead to Success

-Confident people are not afraid of failure because they know that you can learn from the mistakes you’ve made and become better for it.
+Confident people are not afraid of failure because they know that you can learn from the mistakes you’ve made and become better for them.

-13. They Know That The Past Does Not Determine Their Future
+13. Know That The Past Does Not Determine Your Future

 Confident people understand that their past does not define their future.
 Instead, they focus on the present and the changes they’re willing to make to influence their future.